lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/Docker.md

 ### Container vs image ids

-Note `<container>` is either a container id, or a container name (if such is given to a container with the --name option on start).
+Note in the following examples `<container>` is either a container id, or a container name (if such is given to a container with the --name option on start).
 Both can be obtained with `docker ps -a`. &lt;image> is either an image id, or an image name.
 Those can be obtained with the `docker image` command.
 Do not confuse with container id/name!

 ### Listing Containers